GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 *Relative relationships between Euclidean and cosine distances.*

 In a general sense, cosine distance is related to the angle between the two points, while Euclidean distance is related to the straight-line distance between the two points 'd'.
 Like Euclidean distance, points are more similar when the cosine distance between them is small.
-The value of the cosine distance is smaller when thr angle is small (i.e. close to 0) or when its close to 180 degrees.
+The value of the cosine distance is smaller when the angle is small (i.e. close to 0) or when its close to 180 degrees.

 Notice we could have a small cosine distance but a large Euclidean distance; for example, if the angle between the vectors is small, but one is much longer than the other.
 This is an important property of cosine distance (and thus SMAD) - unlike Euclidean distance, cosine distance is not skewed by the magnitude of the measurements.